mayurpatil93/Porfolio/README.md

 ## Full-Stack Developer

 I am a full-stack Developer with over 8 years of experience building scalable, performant, and user-friendly web applications.
-I have experience in building applications in various industries including Fintech, Healthcare, and Muncipality, web applications.
+I have experience in building applications in various industries including Fintech, Healthcare, and Muncipality, web applications, Logistics

 - 🌍 I'm based in Mumbai, India
 - ✉️ You can contact me at [mayurpatil.b93@gmail.com](mailto:mayurpatil.b93@gmail.com)